 Previous work done by Novak et al. significantly affects the scope of this project because their study created the first known emoji sentiment lexicon, referred to as the Emoji Sentiment Ranking (2015).
-This study labeled over 1.6 million tweets in 13 different European languages (including English) and created a polarity measure for each emoji off of the 4% of the tweets that contained emojis (roughly 64,000 tweets).
+This study labeled over 1.6 million tweets in 13 different European languages (including English) and created a polarity measure for each emoji of the 4% of the tweets that contained emojis (roughly 64,000 tweets).
 What they found was that the majority of emojis were positive and that the sentiment of tweets with and without emojis varied greatly.
 The emoji lexicon created through this work will be used as the emoji lexicon of this study.

-Previous research has not focused on comparing sentiment of text with emoji and has typically been either text or emoji.
-Furthermore, the research done on emoji has been conducted on either a small scale (under 30,000 instances) or using platform specific data from mobile carriers or specific applications.
+Previous research has not focused on comparing sentiment of text with emoji and has typically been focused on either text or emoji.
+Furthermore, the research on emoji has been conducted on either a small scale (under 30,000 instances) or using platform specific data from mobile carriers or specific applications.
 There have not been studies that have looked at sentiment analysis of emojis in Tweets.
 Thus, this paper hopes to add insights on the differences between text and emoji sentiment found in Tweets.

 References